wghglory/gitbook/Interview/frontend/interview_react.md

 点击 button 后让鼠标 focus 到某个文本框，这种事件需要原生 API 控制，无法通过 state 去控制的。

-## In which lifecycle event do you make AJAX requests and why

-AJAX requests should go in the **componentDidMount** lifecycle event.

-There are a few reasons for this,

-- **Fiber**, the next implementation of React’s reconciliation algorithm, will have the ability to start and stop rendering as needed for performance benefits.
-One of the trade-offs of this is that **componentWillMount**, the other lifecycle event where it might make sense to make an AJAX request, will be “non-deterministic”.
-What this means is that React may start calling *componentWillMount* at various times whenever it feels like it needs to.
-This would obviously be a bad formula for AJAX requests.
-- You can’t guarantee the AJAX request won’t resolve before the component mounts.
-If it did, that would mean that you’d be trying to setState on an unmounted component, which not only won’t work, but React will yell at you for.
-Doing AJAX in componentDidMount will guarantee that there’s a component to update.

-## What does _shouldComponentUpdate_ do and why is it important

-Above we talked about reconciliation and what React does when setState is called.
-What **shouldComponentUpdate** does is it’s a lifecycle method that allows us to opt out of this reconciliation process for certain components (and their child components).

-Why would we ever want to do this?

-As mentioned above, “The end goal of reconciliation is to, in the most efficient way possible, update the UI based on new state.”
-If we know that a certain section of our UI isn’t going to change, there’s no reason to have React go through the trouble of trying to figure out if it should.
-By returning false from **shouldComponentUpdate**, React will assume that the current component, and all its child components, will stay the same as they currently are.

 ## How do you tell React to build in _Production_ mode and what will that do

 Typically you’d use Webpack's **DefinePlugin** method to set `NODE_ENV` to **production**.
 This will strip out things like propType validation and extra warnings.
 On top of that, it’s also a good idea to minify your code because React uses **Uglify's** dead-code elimination to strip out development only code and comments, which will drastically reduce the size of your bundle.